Geosciences, Pollution Prevention and Treatment

 Admission requirements

-Access to the GPTP pathway is at L2 level, after a first year of scientific study.
+Access to the GPTP program is granted in the second year of undergraduate studies, after a first year of scientific studies.

-The first year of the GPTP bachelor's degree provides a foundation of knowledge in fundamental scientific disciplines (mathematics, physics, chemistry) as well as in Life and Earth Sciences.
-The content of this first year is ideal for integration into the L2 GPTP.
-However, students who have completed first-year degree courses in Earth Sciences, Life Sciences, Physics and Chemistry are eligible for access to the STEE pathway, by application only.
+The first year of the GPTP bachelor's degree program provides students with a foundation of knowledge in the fundamental scientific disciplines (mathematics, physics, chemistry) as well as in life and earth sciences.
+The content of this first year is ideal for integration into L2 GPTP.
+However, students who have completed first-year bachelor's degree courses in Earth Sciences, Life Sciences, Physics, and Chemistry may apply for admission to the STEE program, based on their academic record only.

-Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles (CPGE), PASS or LAS may also be admitted to L2 STEE, subject to application.
+Students who have completed their first year in a preparatory class for the grandes écoles (CPGE), PASS, or LAS may also be admitted to L2 STEE, based on their academic record only.

-Lastly, students with a BTS whose content is similar to that of this degree course can also enter the L2 STEE, by application only.
+Finally, students with a BTS (advanced vocational training certificate) whose content is similar to that of this bachelor's degree program may also be admitted to the L2 STEE, based on their application only.

-The L3 is also available as a continuing education degree, subject to the completion of a dossier (work-study contract in the form of a professionalization contract, information and contacts at: https: //sfc.edu.umontpellier.fr/ ).
+The L3 is also available as a continuing education program leading to a degree, based on application (work-study contract in the form of a professional training contract; information and contacts at: https://sfc.edu.umontpellier.fr/ ).

 Access to L3 GPTP is automatic for students who have completed L2 GPTP at the University of Montpellier.

-- students with a second-year scientific degree or equivalent (CPGE, etc.)
+- Students who have completed their second year of a science degree or equivalent (CPGE, etc.)

-- students with a BUT (before DUT) or BTS diploma.
+- Students who hold a BUT (formerly DUT) or BTS degree.

-The L3 is also available as a continuing education degree, subject to application (apprenticeship contract, sandwich course or professionalization contract, information and contacts on : ).
+The L3 is also accessible as a continuing education program leading to a degree, based on application (apprenticeship contract, work-study program, or professional training contract; information and contacts at: ).

 Applications can be submitted on the following platforms: